Table of Contents

 View on Amazon.com ➜

 A day of fun in the sun can certainly drain your device batteries.
 Bring a portable charger with you to recharge your electronics.
-This particular charger is about the size of a tube of lipstick, but don’t let its size fool you: it can hold multiple charges and will power up your devices quickly using your standard USB charger cables.
+This particular charger is about the size of a tube of lipstick, but don’t let its size fool you – it can fully recharge a dead phone quickly using your standard USB charger cables.
+It’s the fastest power bank we’ve found.

 Lipstick-Sized Charger